Connect with others who understand.

 5. Use Online Resources

-Explore online platforms and databases that provide information about health care providers and medical specialties.
-Websites like Healthgrades, Zocdoc, and RateMDs allow patients to search for doctors based on their specialty, location, and patient reviews.
-Additionally, professional organizations such as the American Academy of Ophthalmology and the American Thyroid Association have directories of doctors who may be right for you.
-Finally, there may be a feature to search for doctors through your insurance company and confirm that your insurance will cover their care.
+Explore online platforms and databases that provide information about healthcare providers and medical specialties.
+Websites like Healthgrades, Zocdoc, and RateMDs allow people to search for doctors based on their specialty, location, and customer reviews.

 6. Check Credentials and Experience